bibimbap-io/www/contents/features.md

 From search results, you will be able to perform several operations.
 Along with the command, you need to specify which element(s) in the list you want to select.
-You can for instance specify one entry using its intex, e.g. *3*.
+You can for instance specify one entry using its index, e.g. *3*.
 You can also specify multiple entries by either separating them by commas: *4,5*, or by specifying a
 range: *1-5*.
 You can also select every results by using *\**.